 World’s Top 501 Managed Service Providers (MSPs)

-March 26, 2015: Network Technologies has appeared on Penton Technology’s eighth-annual MSPmentor 501 Global Edition, a distinguished list and report identifying the world’s top 501 managed service providers (MSPs).
+March 26, 2015: Network Tech has appeared on Penton Technology’s eighth-annual MSPmentor 501 Global Edition, a distinguished list and report identifying the world’s top 501 managed service providers (MSPs).
 The complete 501 list is currently available on the MSPmentor.

 In July 2010, Microsoft transitioned from providing mainstream support for Windows Server 2003 to releasing critical patches only.
 July 14, 2015 marks another transition, this time the end of Microsoft support for Windows Server 2003/R2.
 While this date may seem distant, now is the time to understand that the end of support and the end of life of Windows Server 2003 means that your business needs to ensure that it has a plan to migrate the applications and workloads currently relying on Windows Server 2003 onto Windows Server 2012 R2 or Microsoft Azure.